-summer arrangement.
-Prerequisites: GEOL 1014, 2024, 3004, 3014, 3023, 3124, and 3164.
-A six-week summer course of instruction in the use of aeoloaic instruments. mapping interpretation of aerial photographs and their use in the construction of geologic mans development of techniques necessary in geologic field work, and recognition and interpretation of geologic phenomena. \$10 laboratory fee.
+by Each summer arrangement.
+Prerequisites: GEOL 1014, 2024, 3004, 3014, 3023, 3124, and 3164, A six-week summer course of instruction in the use of mapping instruments. interpretation of aerial photographs and their use in the construction of geologic maps, development of techniques necessary in geologic field work, and recognition and interpretation of geologic phenomena. \$10 laboratory fee.
 The course is offered in cooperation with the University of Arkansas and will be taught in the Dillon, Montana region.
-The fee for room and board is approximately \$900; cost of tuition and transportation is not included in this amount.
+The fee for room and board is approximately \$900: cost of tuition and transportation is not included in this amount.